 Key Fleet Management KPIs Your Software Should Capture

-Depending on the level of sophistication, a fleet management software can start from $3.00 to a couple of hundred dollars per month.
+Depending on the level of sophistication, fleet management software can start from $3.00 to a couple of hundred dollars per month.
 Generally, the pricier the tool, the better the user experience is and the features are more comprehensive.

 Today, there are plenty of options, often claiming they’re the best.
 This is why it can be difficult for a first-time fleet manager to choose a fleet management software that can cater to their company’s needs.